metafates/mangal/README.md

 ## About

-✨ __Mangal__ is a fancy CLI app written in Go which scrapes, downloads and packs manga into different formats
+✨ __Mangal__ is feature rich, configurable manga browser, reader & downloader written in Go with support for different formats

-⚙️ The most important feature of Mangal is that it supports user defined scrapers that can be added with just a few lines of config file (see [config](#config) & [limitations](#limitations))
+⚙️ One of the most important features of Mangal is that it supports user defined scrapers that can be added with just a few lines of config file (see [config](#config) & [limitations](#limitations))

 🦎 Works in both modes - TUI & Inline.
 Use it as a standalone app or integrate with scripts